 in two sentences or in twenty.

-for hours of doubt and chewed fing
+for hours of doubt and chewed fingernails and useless wishes,

-Suggested by: =SilverInkblot
+Suggested by: `SilverInkblot

 “~straybutterflies writes some of the most beautiful prose-poetry I've ever come across on dA.
 Her imagery is magical and often heartwarming.”